Early Start Program

 Primary care physicians (PCPs) identify infants and toddlers (from birth to 36 months) who are at risk or suspected of having a developmental disability or delay through health screenings and assessments, including:

-- Initial physical evaluation
+- Initial comprehensive physical evaluation for congenital abnormalities and/or treatable medical conditions.

 - Diagnosis and, if possible, etiology